-Dennen tissue type can be detected in a blood sample and is a hereditary factor that disposes of ankylosing spondylitis.
-However, HLA-B27 occurs in approximately 8-10% of the population in Southern Norway and 15% in the north.
-In classical ankylosing spondylitis HLA-B 27 is detected in more than 95%.
-If the disease is related to chronic bowel disease (ulcerative colitis, Crohn's disease) HLAB 27 is present at 73% (reference: Palm O, 2002).
+This type of tissue can be detected in a blood sample and is a hereditary factor that predisposes to ankylosing spondylitis.
+However, HLA-B27 occurs in approximately 8-10% of the population in southern Norway and 15% in the north.
+In classical ankylosing spondylitis, HLA-B 27 is detected in more than 95%.
+If the disease is related to chronic intestinal disease (ulcerative colitis, Crohn's disease) HLAB 27 is present at 73% (reference: Palm O, 2002).
 At the simultaneous Psoriatic arthritis HLA-B27 is seen at about 50%.

 - However, the diagnosis should also be based on symptoms and other examination findings (please see above)

 - The symptoms (stiffness, pain) are most noticeable in the first 30-XNUM minutes in the morning

 - NSAID drugs (for example Ibux, Voltaren, Naproxen) affects the symptoms

 - In blood sample is available HLA B27 in more than 95%, while the equivalent in the population in general is approx. 8-10% in southern Norway (higher in northern Norway)